Nepali Community in Bay Area, NYF’s Board of Directors

 Nick Prior (Director) was born and raised in Dublin, Ireland.
 Educated at University College Dublin, Nick emigrated to the United States in 1989 with his wife, Jane.
 Based in San Francisco, Nick is an audit Partner with Ernst & Young and has over 26 years of audit and business advisory experience coordinating and serving global clients.
 Nick is a solutions-oriented decision maker with excellent communication skills and the ability to identify keys issues.
 Through his extensive international experience Nick understands many cultures and varying approaches to solving issues.
 Nick’s experience includes seven years working in Russia and China focused on advising clients regarding mergers and acquisitions, strategic alliances and joint ventures.
 Nick currently works with large multi-national corporations and numerous start-up companies bringing solutions tailored to their divergent needs.
 Nick serves on a number of not-for-profit boards and enjoys golf, biking and skiing.
 He has been married for over 25 years and has one daughter, Alex.

-Ron Rosano (Director) has been involved with the Nepal Youth Foundation since 1995, beginning with sponsorship of a child at K House, one of NYF’s children’s homes.
-He’s very proud to serve on NYF’s Board of Directors and is still be regularly in touch with that child, who is now married, is a wonderful wife and mother, and has a successful career.
-Ron has continued to sponsor other NYF students, and has visited Nepal twice, spending time in Kathmandu, Nagarkot, Chitwan National Park, and Lukla and beyond, including an Everest Base Camp trek.
+Ron Rosano (Director) has been involved with the Nepal Youth Foundation since 1995, beginning with a sponsorship of a child at K House, formerly one of NYF’s children’s homes.
+He is still regularly in touch with that child, who is now married, is a wonderful wife and mother, and has a successful career.
+Ron is very proud to serve on NYF’s Board of Directors and has continued to sponsor other NYF students.
+He has visited Nepal twice, spending time in Kathmandu, Nagarkot, Chitwan National Park, and Lukla and beyond, including an Everest Base Camp trek.
 He brings to the board 35+ years of experience owning and operating a small business, and has proficiency across all business functions.
 Ron also brings much expertise as a youth leader, including long term service as a coach and leader of youth in multiple sports, and as a scout leader in Marin County, California.
-Ron is passionate about inspiring kids to reach their full potential, and is particularly passionate about public and community outreach related to space and astronomy, having organized and led educational events around the world with thousands of students and adults in a variety of programs since 1995.
+Ron is passionate about inspiring kids to reach their full potential, and is particularly passionate about public and community outreach related to space and astronomy.
+He has organized and led educational events around the world with thousands of students and adults in a variety of programs.

 Angela D. Pal (Director) was introduced to Nepal Youth Foundation, Olgapuri and the Nutritional Rehabilitation Hospital on her first trip to Nepal in 2018 for a medical mission.
 Her immediate thoughts were about how happy the children were, and how it seemed like a large family.
 She was immediately drawn to the openness and empathy of the Nepali children with each other and visitors.
 She observed firsthand the impact of the foundation on the children of Nepal, and the power of OlgaDidi’s vision and perseverance.